 The Children’s Safety Village of Brant is a specially designed learning facility that was built by the community as a registered charity located in Brantford and managed by a board of directors.
 At the Village, children learn how to respond to dangerous or threatening situations and effective personal safety strategies.
-The service areas include Brantford, Brant County, Six Nations and now Norfolk County by offering a specialty designed hands-on educational facility where learning safety skills come to life.
+The service areas include Brantford, Brant County, Six Nations and now Norfolk County.
+We offer a specially-designed hands-on educational facility where learning safety skills comes to life.
 The Village staff and volunteers strive to keep the Village facility barrier-free and open to all children regardless of ability.

 Who Teaches the Kids?

-The curriculum taught at the Village is developed and taught the emergency service providers.
+The curriculum taught at the Village is developed and taught by emergency service providers.
 It meets the Ministry of Education requirements, is sequential, age-appropriate and increases in complexity and comprehension from Grades K – 8.
 The police and fire instructors lead the safety classes with facility support from Village staff and many volunteers.
-Since 2005, there have been over 60,000 student visits by local Children to The Children's Safety Village of Brant Safety classes run from October to June each year with over 1,000 safely patrollers being trained at the Village each September.
+Since 2005, there have been over 95,000 student visits by local children to The Children's Safety Village of Brant.
+Safety classes run from October to June each year with over 1,000 safely patrollers being trained at the Village each September.

 How is the Safety Village Funded?